eric-p-hutchins/code-dream/README.md

           map for each frame)

 * Allow using arbitrary font choices, possibly installed on the system
+    * This will likely require using freetype or something else instead of SDL_ttf

 * Optimize loading of code
     * Possibly make `highlight.el` run on all found code files at once